-Mercury’s High Performance Gear Lube is a blueish or a greenish color.
+Mercury’s High-Performance Gear Lube is a blueish or greenish color.
 Mercury uses the same gear lube in almost all of their lower units.

 They do also make a Racing Gear Lube for their Racing models.
 That gear oil is more of a yellow or brownish color.

 Then on some of their little engines, such as most of their kicker models, 2.5, 5, 9.9 HP engines.
 They will have a clearer colored oil in them.

 Yamaha has two different types that are used regularly.
 They have their regular gear oil.
 Then they have their HD Yamalube.